Blog Post

 SERP

 Search engine result page.
-The term once refered to the page rendered when someone does a search on a search engine.
+The term once referred to the page rendered when someone searches a search engine.
 These results are ever-changing.

 Traffic

 Visitors to a website.
 Measuring website traffic is like measuring footfall in a shop or restaurant.
 Traffic comes onto the site, moves around to different pages or posts and leaves.
-Encouraging and tracking traffic on a website helps to improve it.
+Encouraging and tracking website traffic helps improve it.